Outdoor Housing for Star Tortoises

 Solar heated hides

 If the cold frame has wooden sides, just cut a door opening for the tortoise to get in and out of it.
 If the side walls are made of glass or plastic, you can elevate the cold frame on stone blocks or bricks.
-This way, the lowest part of the walls is made of bricks with a doorway in the front.
+This way, the lowest part of the walls is made of bricks with a small opening left in the front for entry and exit.

-Garden polytunnels, semicircular polyethylene covers used to grow plants in temperate climates, are another choice for outdoor warm-up houses.
+Garden polytunnels, semicircular polyethylene covers (pic) used to grow plants in temperate climates, are another choice for outdoor warm-up houses.
 They are available in small, low sizes just right for tortoises.
 They are also easy to build yourself.
-For example, use PVC pipes to form a semicircular frame or wood piece to create a rectangular frame.
+For example, you can use PVC pipes to form a semicircular frame or wood pieces to create a rectangular frame.

 It's a good idea to provide sight barriers in tortoise pens.
 They make the enclosure more interesting and help tortoises escape from each other to enjoy some peace.
 Here, extra blocks and clumps of grass are used for this purpose.
 Always check corners so that they won't provide any footholds for climbing, or cap them to prevent escapes.